hadiDanial/PortfolioWebsite/blog/2020/2/grid.md

 ![Grid Examples](grid_assets/Examples.png)

-The `GridManager` animates the transformation. and calculates the gravity direction and movement axis like so:
+The `GridManager` animates the transformation, and calculates the gravity direction and movement axis like so:

 `gravity = -(vertical.x * Vector2.up - vertical.y * Vector2.right).normalized * gravityStrength;`